Anna Howard Shaw: Early life

 Seeing her mother's emotional suffering, Shaw blamed her irresponsible father for "ha[ving] g[iven] no thought to the manner in which [their family was] to make the struggle and survive the hardships before [them]."
 While her invalid mother was overburdened with household chores", her father in Lawrence could freely dedicate "much time to the Abolition cause and big public movements of his day."

 The family's misfortunes grew worse over the years.
 During the Civil War, her sister Eleanor died giving birth, and her brother Tom was wounded.
-When Shaw was fifteen, she became a school teacher, and after her older brothers and father joined the war effort, she used her earnings to help support her family.
+When Shaw was fifteen, she became a school teacher at the Crapo School in Reed City.
+After her older brothers and father joined the war effort, she used her earnings to help support her family.
 Yet with "every month of effort, the gulf between income and expenses grew wider."